pyscript/docs/docs/user-guide/plugins.md

 # Plugins

-PyScript, like many other software plaforms, offers a Plugin API that can be used to extend its own functionality without the need to modify its own core.
+PyScript, like many other software platforms, offers a Plugin API that can be used to extend its own functionality without the need to modify its own core.
 By using this API, users can add new features and distribute them as plugins.